lilybedi/24F-Project-Template/api/README.md

 - Streamlit App in the `./app` directory
 - Flask REST api in the `./api` directory
 - SQL files for your data model and data base in the `./database-files` directory

-## Suggestion for Learning the Project Code Base

-If you are not familiar with web app development, this code base might be confusing.
-You will probably want two versions though:
-1. One version for you to explore, try things, break things, etc. We'll call this your **Personal Repo**
-1. One version of the repo that your team will share.
-We'll call this the **Team Repo**.

 ### Setting Up Your Personal Repo